-Knowledge Creation, Capacity Building and Methodology Development One of the tests of this Human Rights Habitat Observatory (HRHO) approach is in the monitoring of the Sustainable Development Goals (SDGs).
-In 2018, HIC-HLRN represented HIC within the NGO Major Group to realize the integrated Human rightsbased development approach as promised in the 2030 Agenda.
+Knowledge Creation, Capacity Building and Methodology Development One of the tests of this HRHO approach is in the monitoring of the Sustainable Development Goals (SDGs).
+In 2018, HLRN represented HIC within the NGO Major Group to realize the integrated Human rights-based development approach as promised in the 2030 Agenda.
 This took the form of assessments of seven National Voluntary Reviews in the High-level Political Forum (HLPF) in New York, drawing on the consultation and input from numerous civil society organizations in the reporting countries.
-HIC HLRN's "Women's Land and Home" project advanced throughout the year with Human rights learning and technical workshops in India and Kenya, expanding activities also to Uganda at the end of the year.
+HLRN's Women's Land and Home project advanced throughout the year with Human rights learning and technical workshops in India and Kenya, expanding activities also to Uganda at the end of the year.
 The project seeks to genderize HLRN's Violation Impact-assessment Tool to capture the values and voices of women facing dispossession of their land and home.
 The in-depth quantification process applied to emblematic cases seeks full reparation for victims, greater awareness in the public and deterrence of further deprivation in future.
-Advocacy HIC-HLRN has taken the multi-dimensional Human Rights Habitat Observatory (HRHO) approach into the advocacy work developed with HIC Members and Partners.
-HIC-HLRN has increased its presence and activity at Geneva, in particular, before the UN Human Rights Council, Special Procedures and the Committee on Economic, Social and Cultural Rights.
-Through these functions of the Human Rights System, HIC-HLRN has advocated greater attention to economic, social and cultural rights in the Universal Periodic Review (UPR) of states, the multidisciplinary approach to recognition of a Human right to land, a comparative analysis of land grabbing and prolonged occupations, and greater solidarity among people under occupation.
+Advocacy HLRN has taken the multi-dimensional HRHO approach into the advocacy work developed with HIC Members and Partners.
+HLRN has increased its presence and activity at Geneva, in particular, before the UN Human Rights Council, Special Procedures and the Committee on Economic, Social and Cultural Rights.
+Through these functions of the Human Rights System, HLRN has advocated greater attention to economic, social and cultural rights in the Universal Periodic Review (UPR) of states, the multidisciplinary approach to recognition of a Human right to land, a comparative analysis of land grabbing and prolonged occupations, and greater solidarity among people under occupation.
 The context of UN Human rights advocacy has been noticeably shifting in 2018.
 HLRN has noted greater political attention and other resources are being directed to such "voluntary" reviews as UPR and HLPF, where states mutually evade the subject of their solemn Human rights and other obligations under international law.
 This, coupled with the notable decline in multilateralism, has effectively eclipsed the Treaty System, culminating in a budget crisis in the treaty bodies by 2019 due to defunding and delaying contributions.
 This distorting trend has added a sense or urgency to civil society's advocacy agenda, prioritizing the call for greater support of the UN's very functions that uphold Human rights and world order.
-HIC-HLRN remains dedicated to a solution based on the paramountcy of Human rights.
-HIC in Europe This was an active year for HIC European Members, as they took part in a series of events, networking activities and mobilization platforms, campaigns, disseminating information through news articles to promote the right to housing, land and social justice.
-Members of HIC in Europe have also engaged in campaigns, declarations and calls for action, focusing on issues around homelessness, evictions, and securing right to adequate housing.
-For example, the World Urban Forum 9 saw different events including the event organized by Urbamonde: Social Production of Habitat: Building the African Case in the Implementation of the New Urban Agenda.
+HLRN remains dedicated to a solution based on the paramountcy of Human rights.
+HIC in Europe

+This was an active year for HIC Europe Members, as they took part in a series of events, networking activities and mobilization platforms, campaigns, disseminating information through news articles to promote the right to housing, land and social justice.
+Members of HIC Europe have also engaged in campaigns, declarations and calls for action, focusing on issues around homelessness, evictions, and securing right to adequate housing.
+For example, the World Urban Forum 9 saw different events including the event organized by Urban Agenda.
 HIC GS engaged with European Members in different activities, in concrete with Observatorio DESC, in the organization of an international meeting to gather experiences to face the Housing Crisis at the International Conference on the Right to the City in Barcelona.

 On the occasion of the 50th year anniversary of the publication of Henri Lefebvre's "Right to the City", the Conference aimed to contextualize the Right to Housing under the larger framework of the Right to the City, understanding housing as a basic right that is closely linked to the way in which we interact with our communities, both in an immediate (neighborhood) and a larger scale (city).
-Report of the sessions :